olegolt/BOLD_metabolism_reanalysis/README.md

 This repository contains the full analysis code used in:

-**Goltermann & Büchel — *Be aware of noise: Interpreting opposing oxygen metabolism in BOLD signals*.**
+**Goltermann & Büchel — *Opposing BOLD signals and oxygen metabolism largely arise from statistical uncertainty in metabolic estimates*.**

 The project provides a reanalysis of the openly available dataset used in: